 Note that nowhere do these curves exceed 1.
 That’s good, because you can’t have more runs than batters, and that’s exactly what we’d be saying happens if runs per plate appearance were more than one.

 You also can’t have more runs than base reaches, and that explains why none of these curves is higher than the straight diagonal line.
 For The Homers (who only ever hit home runs), base reaches and runs are the same thing; so runs per plate appearance (the thing we’re plotting) is the same as base reaches per plate appearance.
 But base reaches per plate appearance is actually the thing we’re plotting against, because it is taken to be equal to p.
-So the thing we’re plotting equals the thing we’re plotting against, which means we get a straight line for our graph.
+So for The Homers, the thing we’re plotting equals the thing we’re plotting against, which means we get a straight line for our graph.

 That’s in a home-runs-only world.
 In the real world, only some of the runners who reach base score, so runs are less than base reaches, and so runs per plate appearance is less than base reaches per plate appearance.
 Thus the actual curve should fall below this straight line, starting out more horizontal, then turning upward to become more vertical – just like we see here.